andrew/ultimate-awesome/README.md

 - [awesome-algeria](https://github.com/algeriatech/awesome-algeria) - A curated list of awesome things and projects built by Algerian developpers.
 - [awesome-ads](https://github.com/cenoura/awesome-ads) - A curated list of awesome advertising content, resources and libraries.
 - [Awesome-Myanmar](https://github.com/chanmratekoko/Awesome-Myanmar) - Awesome Myanmar Projects and Resources.
+- [awesome-llms-fine-tuning](https://github.com/Curated-Awesome-Lists/awesome-llms-fine-tuning) - Explore a comprehensive collection of resources, tutorials, papers, tools, and best practices for fine-tuning Large Language Models (LLMs).
+Perfect for ML practitioners and researchers!.
 - [awesome-mlp-papers](https://github.com/haofanwang/awesome-mlp-papers) - Recent Advances in MLP-based Models (MLP is all you need!).
 - [awesome-ethereum](https://github.com/lampGit/awesome-ethereum) - A curated list of awesome Ethereum Ressources.
 - [awesome-credit-modeling](https://github.com/mourarthur/awesome-credit-modeling) - A collection of awesome papers, articles and various resources on credit and credit risk modeling.